In the Beginning

 According to the latest scientific thought on the Big Bang theory of creation, the entire contents of the palpable universe when it was just a few billionths of a second old were compressed into a wave-like blur of energy so small it could pass through an aperture the size of a pin head.
 This then developed at incredible speed into a scenario of unbelievably brilliant and energetic light being changed into matter which, after billions of years, coalesced into the universe in which we live.

-Our finest scientific minds attempt to take us back to the time of the Big Bang but of the time before that cataclysmic event, before even time began, there has been nothing said that is any more than mere speculation.
+Our finest scientific minds attempt to take us back to the time of the Big Bang but of the time before that cataclysmic event; before, as construed by many, even spacetime began, there has been nothing said that is any more than mere speculation.

 I have seen no improvement from either science or philosophy on the words of Genesis ch1 v1, where we are told: 'In the beginning God created the Heavens and the Earth'

 Therefore, with our inability to even begin to understand the Alpha and Omega timeline of God, we must there let it rest.